saahen-sriyan-mishra/EventMgmt/README.md

 # Full-stack Event Management application

-### Technologies and Platforms Used: ASP.NET, React, Node.js, and Spring Boot, SQLite, Docker and VS Code.
-### Language: C#, JavaScript, and Java.

-## Issues identified and solved

 This full-stack Event Management application is developed using ASP.NET, React, Node.js, and Spring Boot, codded in C#, JavaScript, and Java.
-It serves as an innovative solution to address critical challenges faced by EventZen, an event planning company.

-**Issues Identified:**

-- Manual Event Scheduling: Time-consuming and prone to errors when scheduling events, managing venue bookings, and coordinating with vendors.
-- Inefficient Attendee Management: Difficulty tracking registrations, managing guest lists, and sending event invitations and reminders efficiently
-- Complex Budget Tracking: Challenges in managing budgets, tracking expenses, and generating detailed financial reports
-- Limited Customer Engagement: Lack of a user-friendly platform for customers to view event details, make bookings, and receive updates.

-**How This Application Solves These Challenges:**
+## Key Features:

 - Streamlined Event Scheduling: The application automates scheduling, integrating vendor bookings, venue management, and notifications into a cohesive workflow
 - Optimized Attendee Management: It includes features to handle registrations, guest lists, and automated communication for reminders and updates, ensuring efficient attendee handling.